camunda-community-hub/Make-Rest-Calls-From-Camunda-7-Example/README.md

 #### create an incident
-Within the example an incident should be created if we the response code is not a 200.
+Within the example an incident should be created if the response code is not a 200.

 :anger: Make sure that you understand [transactions](https://docs.camunda.org/manual/latest/user-guide/process-engine/transactions-in-processes/) within the Camunda workflow engine.
-Depending where your last transaction in the process is, the state of the process will roll back to the last transaction, which might not be the service task, where the Error occures.
+Depending where your last transaction in the process is, the state of the process will roll back to the last transaction, which might not be the service task, where the Error occurred.
 You can set transactions manually by using the async before and after flag in the modeler.

 ![Async](/img/async.png)